Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 No annotations are provided, so the description must carry the burden.
-It discloses that it suggests tools with pre-filled parameters, but does not detail any side effects, limitations, or reliability.
-As a non-destructive routing tool, this is acceptable but not thorough.
+It discloses it returns tool suggestions with pre-filled parameters but does not detail output format, permissions, or latency.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.